detly/gammatone/README.md

 -------

-This is a port of Malcolm Slaney's and Dan Ellis' gammatone filterbank MATLAB code, detailed below, to Python using Numpy and Scipy.
+This is a port of Malcolm Slaney's and Dan Ellis' gammatone filterbank MATLAB code, detailed below, to Python 2 and 3 using Numpy and Scipy.
 It analyses signals by running them through banks of gammatone filters, similar to Fourier-based spectrogram analysis.